 - Read through the plan from your target reader's point of view.
 For example, try to imagine the impression the plan will make on your bank manager.

-- Check that the plan is realistic.
-Make sure that it includes the evidence to back up what you say (perhaps in an appendix) or that you can provide evidence if needed.
+- Check the plan is realistic.
+Make sure it includes the evidence to back up what you say (perhaps in an appendix) or that you can provide evidence if needed.

 - Concentrate on the executive summary.
 People often make provisional judgements based on the executive summary.
 Only then do they read the rest of the plan to confirm their decision.